the-muda-organization/vimeo-lazyload/README.md

 ## FAQ

 - **Can I use Vimeo domain to get thumbnails?**
     - Not as easy as on Youtube.
 Vimeo doesn't use video id for its thumbnails.
-You need to use Vimeo API to get URL of thumbnail
+You need to use Vimeo API to get URL of thumbnail.
 - **Can I use *Vimeo lazyload* with other frameworks like Bootstrap?**
     - Yes you can!
 There should be no conflict with other frameworks.
 - **Can I embed video players other than Vimeo?**